NHS / Council Commissioning

 - effort, work and passion of 1000s people (researchers, charity, publisher, GPs, national bodies, teachers);

 Yoga for Healthy Lower Backs Approx. Course Costs (up to 12 attendees):

-- Public Sector / NHS – £1250 for 12-week course plus room provided for free (or paid for) plus each course attendee paying for own Resources Pack (£60+P&P pp) for access onto the YHLB course and contributing to their lifelong healthy living toolkit.
+- Public Sector / NHS – £1250 for 12-week course plus room provided for free plus each course attendee paying for own Resources Pack (£60+P&P pp) for access onto the YHLB course and contributing to their lifelong healthy living toolkit.

 - Course valued at £292 pp (Spine Journal 2012)